psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 If a propagation solution is done, the on-sky rates will be provided under :guilabel:`Propagate Rate [ "/s | "/s²]`.
-Both the first order (velocity) and second order (acceleration) on-sky rates in RA and DEC are given in arcseconds per second, or arcseconds per second squared.
+Both the first order (velocity) and second order (acceleration) on-sky rates in RA and DEC are given in arcseconds per second or arcseconds per second squared.
 The RA is given on the right and DEC on the left within the first or second order pairs.

-You may also provide a custom date and time, in (`ISO-8601 like formatting <https://www.iso.org/standard/70907.html>`_) the provided dialog box.
+You may also provide a custom date and time, in the provided dialog box (using (`ISO-8601 like formatting <https://www.iso.org/standard/70907.html>`_).
 You can specify the timezone that the provided date and time corresponds to using the dropdown menu.
-When you click :guilabel:`Custom Solve`, the displayed RA and DEC coordinate is the estimated sky coordinates for the asteroid at the provided time.
+When you click :guilabel:`Custom Solve`, the displayed RA and DEC coordinates are the estimated sky coordinates for the asteroid at the provided input time.

 .. note::
     Execution of the propagation solution requires a completed astrometric